Episode #820

 Our Airbnb condo was ready for us when we arrived in Princeville.

-In the morning, since everything in Kaua’i is near the beach, we walked toward it using dead reconning.
+In the morning, since everything in Kaua’i is near the beach, we walked toward it using dead reckoning.
 With some dumb luck I saw a beach trailhead sign, so of course we went there.
 Both of us wore sandals which were not appropriate for the trail.

 We slipped, slid and crawled over mud and rocks for an hour arriving at a rocky beach overlook.